nmasur/nmasur.github.io/content/posts/corporate-macbook-apple-store.md

 On Saturday, I once again receive the dreaded email:

 > We have some important information about the service of your product.
 Please
-> get in touch as soon as possible—you can contact us at <phone number>.
+> get in touch as soon as possible—you can contact us at (098) 765-4321.

 This time I know what to expect.
 I don't bother calling.
 I just have to come in during work hours and get the password again to run the diagnostic once more.